MattFennell/Kubernetes/README.md

 1. `kubectl create serviceaccount --namespace kube-system tiller`
 1. `kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller`
 1. `helm init --service-account tiller --upgrade`
 1. `helm install stable/nginx-ingress --name my-nginx --set rbac.create=true` (May need to type this one out)
 1. `kubectl apply -f k8s`
 1. `kubectl get pods` should tell inform you if the pods are running or are pending
 1. Go to the `Services` tab on the left
-1. Click the endpoint for the row named `my-nginx-nginx-ingress-controller` and it the application should open.
+1. Click the endpoint for the row named `my-nginx-nginx-ingress-controller` and the application should open.

 If there seems to be an error, investigate the logs of the services through the CLI with kubectl, or have a look at the `workloads` tab on the left.
 It may say that there is not enough CPU available in which case you'll need to recreate the cluster, allocating more CPU.
 To stop all services, go to the `Clusters` tab on the left and delete the cluster.